johanbluecreek/Genetic_DE_solver/README.md

 * Document functions and code
 * Find optimal settings for solving the differential equations of **[TL]**.
 * Make a pedagogical introduction in a jupyter-notebook for how all this works.
+* Use the build in meta-programming features in Julia more.

 Known issues